trurl-master/jsdom-testing-mocks/README.md

   ).not.toBeInTheDocument();

   expect(
-    screen.getByText('Content visible only on small screens') ).toBeInTheDocument();
+    screen.getByText('Content visible only on large screens') ).toBeInTheDocument();

   viewport.cleanup();